Shindand

 Shindand is at the northern end of Zirko Valley, which is one of main centers of poppy production in western Afghanistan.
 The town is located south of Adriskan, where a large police training facility exists.
 The population includes Pashtuns, Tajiks and others, though Pashtuns make up the majority.
 The main languages spoken in the area are Pashto and Dari.
 During the Soviet–Afghan War (1979–1989) the 5th Guards Motor Rifle Division was headquartered in the town.

 Etymology

-The name Shindand means "green pond" in Pashto.
+The name Shindand means "green pond" in Pashto, a translation of the original Persian name Sabzavār.
+The town was previously also known as Asfezar.

 History

 Shindand was once a city of considerable size, and still possesses a fortress with sides of about 200 metres.
 In the 19th century the city was said to have a diverse population composed of Ghilzais, Durranis (Alakozais, Popalzais, Barakzais), Tajiks, Zuris, Timuris, Jews, and Hindus.
 By the early 20th century this fortress had been abandoned, and the town, at the centre of a group of villages, was fairly prosperous, with a bazaar of about 800 shops.
 The plains about Shindand were highly cultivated by the Nurzai Duranis, each village protected by its own little mud fort.

+On August 10, 1990, an Antonov An-12 of the Democratic Republic of Afghanistan Air Force (DRAAF) crashed during initial climb after takeoff from Shindand Airport, killing all 83 onboard.
+This crash was Afghanistan's deadliest until the crash of Kam Air Flight 904 in 2005.